rachelcarmena/rachelcarmena.github.io/_posts/2019-04-13-refactoring.md

 * Leaning on the compiler when altering a declaration to cause compile errors.
 * Pair programming: _(...) working in legacy code is surgery, and doctors never operate alone_ - Michael C. Feathers.
 * Learning about the code via [the Mikado Method](https://www.manning.com/books/the-mikado-method).
-* Knowing the programming language to know all the available options.
+* Knowing the programming language to consider all the available options.
 * ...

 Are you trying to test a private method?
 I love this piece of advice by Michael: